-The COVID-19 pandemic continues to create social and economic uncertainty for the Company, its tenants and stakeholders.
-Given the wide-ranging impacts of the pandemic, coupled with external factors that are outside the control of the Company, the extent of such impacts from the COVID-19 pandemic continues to be dependent on various future developments, which are highly uncertain and cannot be readily predicted.
-The Company continues to monitor potential liquidity restraints resulting from the COVID-19 pandemic, including the evaluation and potential of delayed non-essential capital and operating expenditures that do not impact the safety or ability to lease and/or renew space, and maintaining sufficient availability under our revolving line of credit.
-During the second quarter of 2020, the Company updated its dividend policy in order to maintain more liquidity.
+The COVID-19 pandemic continues to create social and economic uncertainty for the Company, its tenants, and stakeholders.
+Given the wide-ranging impacts of the pandemic, coupled with external factors that are outside the control of the Company, the extent of such impacts from the COVID-19 pandemic continues to be dependent on various future developments, which are uncertain and cannot be readily predicted.
+The Company continues to monitor potential liquidity restraints resulting from the COVID-19 pandemic, including the evaluation and potential of delayed non-essential capital that does not impact the safety or ability to lease and/or renew space and maintaining sufficient availability under our revolving line of credit.

-As of December 31, 2020, we had available liquidity of approximately \$114.1 million, comprised of \$27.6 million in cash and cash equivalents and \$86.5 million available on our line of credit.
+As of December 31, 2021, we had available liquidity of approximately \$200.2 million, comprised of \$38.2 million in cash and cash equivalents and \$162 million of borrowing capacity on our KeyBank unsecured line of credit.
 The Company anticipates it will have sufficient liquidity and access to capital resources to meet its current obligations and to meet any scheduled debt maturities.